-TIRE PRESSURE MONITOR SYSTEM (TPMS) - IF EQUIPPED
+TIRE PRESSURE MONITOR SYSTEM (TPMS)

 - The Tire Pressure Monitor System (TPMS) will warn the driver of a low tire pressure based on the vehicle recommended cold placard pressure. - The tire pressure will vary with temperature by about 1 psi (6.9 kPa) for every 12°F (6.5°C).
 This means that when the outside temperature decreases, the tire pressure will decrease.
 Tire pressure should always be set based on cold inflation tire pressure.
-This is defined as the tire pressure after the vehicle has not been driven for at least 3 hours, or driven less than 1 mile (1 km) after a 3 hour period.
-The cold tire inflation pressure molded into the tire sidewall.
+This is defined as the tire pressure after the vehicle has not been driven for at least three hours, or driven less than 1 mile (1 km) after a three hour period.
+The cold tire inflation pressure must not exceed the maximum inflation pressure molded into the tire sidewall.
 Refer to the "Tires General Information" in this section for information on how to properly inflate the vehicle's tires.

-The tire pressure will also increase as the vehicle is driven - this is normal and there should be no adjustment for this increased pressure.
+The tire pressure will also increase as the vehicle is driven.
+This is normal and there should be no adjustment for this increased pressure.

-- The TPM System will warn the driver of a low tire pressure if the tire pressure falls below the lowpressure warning limit for any reason, including low temperature effects and natural pressure loss through the tire. - The TPM System will continue to warn the driver of low tire pressure as long as the condition exists, and will not turn off until the tire pressure is at or above the recommended cold placard pressure.
-Once the low tire pressure warning (Tire Pressure Monitoring Telltale Light) illuminates, you must increase the tire pressure to the recommended cold placard pressure in order for the Tire Pressure Monitoring Telltale Light to turn off.
-The system will automatically update and the Tire Pressure Monitoring Telltale Light will turn off once the system receives the updated tire pressures.
-The vehicle may need to be driven for up to 10 minutes above 15 mph (25 km/h) in order for the TPMS to receive this information.
+- The TPMS will warn the driver of a low tire pressure if the tire pressure falls below the low-pressure warning limit for any reason, including low temperature effects and natural pressure loss through the tire. - The TPMS will continue to warn the driver of low tire pressure as long as the condition exists, and will not turn off until the tire pressure is at or above the recommended cold placard pressure.
+Once the low tire pressure warning (Tire Pressure Monitoring Telltale light) illuminates, you must increase the tire pressure to the recommended cold placard pressure in order for the Tire Pressure Monitoring Telltale light to turn off.
+The system will automatically update and the Tire Pressure Monitoring Telltale light will turn off once the system receives the updated tire pressures.
+The vehicle may need to be driven for up to 20 minutes above 15 mph (25 km/h) in order for the TPMS to receive this information.

-- For example, your vehicle may have a recommended cold (parked for more than 3 hours) placard pressure of 33 psi (227 kPa).
-If the ambient temperature is 68°F (20°C) and the measured tire pressure is 28 psi (193 kPa), a temperature drop to 20°F (-7°C) 5 will decrease the tire pressure to approximately 24 psi (165 kPa).
-This tire pressure is sufficiently low enough to turn ON the Tire Pressure Monitoring Telltale light.
-Driving the vehicle may cause the tire pressure to rise to approximately 28 psi (193 kPa), but the Tire Pressure Monitoring Telltale Light will still be ON.
-In this situation, the Tire Pressure Monitoring Telltale Light will turn OFF only after the tires are inflated to the vehicle's recommended cold placard pressure value.
+- For example, your vehicle may have a recommended cold (parked for more than three hours) placard pressure of 33 psi (227 kPa).
+If the ambient temperature is 68°F (20°C) and the measured tire pressure is 28 psi (193 kPa), a temperature drop to 20°F (-7°C) will decrease the tire pressure to approximately 5 24 psi (165 kPa).
+This tire pressure is low enough to turn ON the Tire Pressure Monitoring Telltale light.
+Driving the vehicle may cause the tire pressure to rise to approximately 28 psi (193 kPa), but the Tire Pressure Monitoring Telltale light will still be on.
+In this situation, the Tire Pressure Monitoring Telltale light will turn off only after the tires are inflated to the vehicle's recommended cold placard pressure value.